 Available Position: At-Large Board Member

-At-Large Board Members serve on one of three committees - Governance, Resource Development, or Programming.
-They will work with fellow board and non-board committee members on their committees.
+At-Large Board Members serve on one of four committees - Governance, Resource Development, Communications, or Programming.
+They will work with fellow board and committee members on their committees.
 They may receive special board assignments from the Chair.